 When severe weather comes around, whether it’s forecasted or not, it can have a lot of repercussions.
 Staying safe and protecting your home are your highest priorities, but did you know there are things you can do to prep your air conditioner so that when the storm finishes, your AC repair technician will give you the thumbs up?

-Taking even a few moments to think about your heating and cooling systems before the storm comes can help you protect from damage to your system when it’s all said and done.
-Then, when you set up for an AC repair expert to check your system after the storm, they can probably provide you with good news that your steps worked.
+Taking even a few moments to think about your heating and cooling systems before the storm strikes can help you protect from damage to your system when it’s all said and done.
+Then, when you set up for an AC repair professional to check your system afterwards, they can probably provide you with good news that your steps paid off.

-At Service Experts Heating & Air Conditioning, we recognize that there’s only so much prep work you can do to get ready for threatening weather, and time may not give you much notice, so we’ve put together a a checklist of what you can do before and after a severe weather event happens.
+At Service Experts Heating & Air Conditioning, we recognize that there’s only so much prep work you can do to get ready for threatening weather, and time likely will not give you much notice, so we’ve put together a a checklist of what you can do before and after a severe weather event occurs.

 - Turn off your heating and cooling equipment.
 Power surges are common during rough weather, so be sure to turn off your system via your thermostat and your circuit breaker to make sure it is fully off.

 - Cover the outdoor unit.
 Whether it’s a specific AC cover or simply a tarp, covering your system and securing the cover has the ability to keep away any debris that gets thrown around during threatening weather.
-Just be sure you have turned the system fully off before covering it with anything.
+Just be sure you have turned the system fully off in advance of covering it with anything.

 - Prep your yard.
-Be sure all loose outdoor items such as grills, patio furniture and any yard tools are kept in a safe place so that they don’t get tossed about during the storm.
+Be sure all loose outdoor items such as grills, patio furniture and any yard tools are kept in a safe place so that they don’t get thrown around during the bad weather.

 - Clear the debris.
-Once it is safe to head outside, be sure any debris is cleared away from your outdoor unit.
+Once it is alright to head outside, be sure any debris is cleared away from your outdoor unit.

 - Damaged?
 If you locate any damage to your system or if it is sitting in standing water, call Service Experts Heating & Air Conditioning prior to turning on your air conditioner.
-We can properly look at your system and decide whether or not an AC repair is necessary.
+We can properly look at your system and determine whether or not an AC repair is needed.

-Of course we all hope that bad weather doesn’t hit us in Gainesville, but we have to be prepped if we want the best chance to avoid any major damage or other issues that may come with it.
-If you have any questions about how to best prepare for bad weather in Gainesville or want to know what our AC repair service consists of after the storm has come and gone, give us a call at 352-414-4006 or schedule an appointment with Service Experts Heating & Air Conditioning through our online scheduler.
+Of course we all hope that bad weather doesn’t hit us in Gainesville, but we have to be prepped if we want the best chance to avert any major damage or other issues that may come with it.
+If you have any questions about how to best prep for severe weather in Gainesville or want to know what our AC repair service consists of after the storm has come and gone, give us a call at 352-414-4006 or schedule an appointment with Service Experts Heating & Air Conditioning through our online scheduler.